-Microsoft OneDrive is a cloud-based service included in Office 365 that provides you the flexibility to keep your files synced in the cloud.
+Microsoft OneDrive is a cloud-based service included in Microsoft 365 that provides you the flexibility to keep your files synced in the cloud.
 You can then access those files from any device at any time.

 And there is no limit to the type of files you can store with OneDrive.
 Microsoft OneDrive for business offers support for more than 270 file formats and 100 languages.

 Just imagine, you are away from the office and you find yourself with an unexpected opportunity to provide some data to a potential customer.
 You could show them from your device, print to a local wireless printer or send them a link via email.
 Now that’s how you make an incredible first impression.

 Editor’s note: Microsoft 365 from GoDaddy offers all the tools you’ll need to managing your client relationships — from Microsoft Invoicing so you can get paid on time, to OneDrive so you can access files from anywhere.

 When you create Word files in Microsoft 365 you can save those files to your OneDrive which then is synced to the cloud so that you can access them from anywhere.
 Whether that be a web browser, computer or mobile device.
 You can also upload any of your files from your desktop or other devices to your OneDrive.

 When starting out with OneDrive for business the first thing you want to do is think about how you want to organize your files.
 Each of us has our own unique organizational style.
 You could look at 10 different computers and find 10 different “systems,” each of which works for that computer’s owner.

 Taking the time to map out your file structure (folder, names and which file types go where) from the start will help to avoid having a file structure that is not intuitive causing avoidable frustration.